 Annexes.
 Annexes aren't part of the Code, but are included for informational purposes.
-There are eight Annexes:
+There are ten Annexes:

-- Annex A. Product Safety Standards - Annex B. Application Information for Ampacity Calculation
+- Annex A. Product Safety Standards

+- Annex B. Application Information for Ampacity Calculation

-- Annex C. Raceway Fill Tables for Conductors and Fixture Wires of the Same Size - Annex D. Examples - Annex E. Types of Construction - Annex F. Critical Operations Power Systems (COPS) - Annex G. Supervisory Control and Data Acquisition (SCADA) - · Annex H. Administration and Enforcement
+- Annex C. Raceway Fill Tables for Conductors and Fixture

+Wires of the Same Size

+- Annex D. Examples

+- Annex E. Types of Construction - Annex F. Critical Operations Power Systems (COPS) - Annex G. Supervisory Control and Data Acquisition (SCADA) - Annex H. Administration and Enforcement - Annex I. Recommended Tightening Torques - Annex J. ADA Standards for Accessible Design

+90.4 Enforcement

-90.4 Enforcement.
-The Code is intended to be suitable for enforcement by governmental bodies that exercise legal jurisdiction over electrical installations for power, lighting, signaling circuits, and communications systems, such as: Figure 90-11
+The Code is intended to be suitable for enforcement by governmental bodies that exercise legal jurisdiction over electrical installations for power, lighting, signaling circuits, and communications systems, such as: Figure 90-14